aws-samples/amazon-q-business-code-analysis/README.md

 1. ProjectName: The project name you want to use, i.e. Langchain-Agents.
 2. RepositoryUrl: The git URL of the repository you want to analyze, i.e. https://github.com/aws-samples/langchain-agents.git.
 3. IdcArn: The ARN of the Identity Center you want to use to create the Amazon Q for Business application.
 You can find the ARN under Settings in the AWS Console under IAM Identity Center.
+4. CognitoDomainPrefix: The unique cognito prefix identifier that you choose, which is then combined with a fixed AWS Cognito domain that will be used for Authorization.
 Note, you only need to bootstrap once.
 If you have already bootstrapped your account, you can skip the bootstrap command.

 ```bash